Story of Usharani From Guntur

 Struggle Story Became Success Story for Usharani

-She now makes her own pesticides and herbicides, which she also makes available for sale to other farmers through a village shop, in addition to practicing Nature’s Agriculture.
+Along with organic farming, she now makes her own pesticides and herbicides, which she also makes available for sale to other farmers through a village shop, in addition to practicing Nature’s Agriculture.

-Her fertilizers are primarily composed of animal excrement, neem, cow urine, bio compost, and many other natural items.
+Her fertilizers are primarily composed of animal excrement, neem, cow urine, biocompost, and many other natural items.

 Sri Vasavi Durga Organic Products